-In accordance with Government Auditing Standards, we have also issued a report dated October 30, 2012, on our consideration of the program's internal control over financial reporting; our tests of its compliance with certain provisions of laws, regulations, and contracts; and other matters.
+In accordance with Government Auditing Standards, we have also issued a report dated December 4, 2013, on our consideration of the program's internal control over financial reporting; our tests of its compliance with certain provisions of laws, regulations, and contracts; and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audits.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the program's internal control over financial reporting and compliance.